-Each week, my students take a 5-question multiple choice quiz over the standard or standards that we learned that week.
-This will take some students five minutes and other students 20 minutes, so I always have some extension activities or Scholastic magazines ready.
-When students finish, they show me the done sign, and I grade it in front of them.
+Each week, my students take a 5 question multiple choice quiz over the standard(s) that we learned that week.
+When students finish, they show me the done sign and I grade it in front of them.
 If students earn a 100, I collect it; if students miss any questions, I mark the problems incorrect, and students must rework the problem.
-The goal is that 80% of students have earned an 80% or higher.
-This tells me that, as a class, we are ready to move on to another standard.
+The goal is that 80% of students earn an 80% or higher.
+This tells me that as a class we are ready to move on to another standard.

 Before a benchmark or before state testing, I can look at the mastery wall to decide what skills need the most practice.
 While it is not individualized to each specific student’s need, it gives me a good idea of where most students need the most work.

 I like this system because I can do almost everything during the class period.
 I can grade, track, and motivate before students leave the classroom.
-If the data isn’t looking as great, falling between 60% and 69%, then I ask students for suggestions on how we can improve that data for the next week. #studentownership Usually students who did not earn an 80% will reflect on why.
+If the data isn’t looking as great, falling between 60% and 69%, then I ask students for suggestions on how we can improve that data for the next week.
+Usually students who did not earn an 80% will reflect on why.

 How To Start STUDENT DATA TRACKING

-Student data tracking does not have to be an advanced teacher move.
+Data tracking does not have to be an advanced teacher move.
 Start small and focus on positive data only!
 What student data are you tracking?
 What has worked in your classroom?

 I love this idea, it seems a little daunting to start.
 One of my personal “teacher goals” is to work on goal setting for both myself and my students.
 I can see how this could be easily integrated and enhance that!